Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 **!!!** Fix bug where both players can not move/aim/act at the same time **!!!**. **!!** Fix bug where aiming controls are flipped upon changing direction **!!**.

-### 2025-05-26 - ..
+### 2025-05-26 - Bug Fixing + Tuned Platform Clipping/Jumps
-Worked for 45 minutes + .. .
+Worked for 2 hours.
 Modified input to track keys using boolean arrays p1Keys and p2Keys to fix simultaneous movement bug in Versus mode.
 Modified checkHit() to allow bullets to damage all players after bouncing.
+Adjusted vertical movement in applyMovement() to check incremental changes through while loop to prevent players from falling through platforms at higher speeds.
+Tuned jump/jump charging values and logic.
+Modified xMargin logic to ignore excess space on sides of hitbox for idle animation.

+Future Improvements: Remove excess space on top of hitbox for both animations.
+Work on jumping animation.
+Work with Joyce in class tomorrow on boss mode and other ideas!!